popenke/unity-seed/README.md

 ```shell
 $ git lfs install
 ```
 Change the name of the folder `unity-seed` to the name of your project and open it in Unity.
+You also need to change the remote URL of Git to match your repository.

 Now, 136 KB later, you're ready to go.

 ## Support
 ### Unity
-The Unity version of this project is: **`5.6.0f3`**.
+The Unity version of this project is: **`2017.3.0f3`**.

 Look for old Unity project versions at [releases page](https://github.com/popenke/unity-seed/releases).